 - Yet political scientists have not systematically studied and compared mechanisms of electoral accountability around the world.
 This project contributes to pushing the research frontier by collecting data about different kinds of democratic accountability.
 It includes countries and entire regions not covered in previous research.

-• the nature of material benefits and services individual voters and small groups of voters may expect and receive in exchange for their partisan support;
+- The nature of material benefits and services individual voters and small groups of voters may expect and receive in exchange for their partisan support, and enforcement/monitoring mechanisms;

-- Collection of the data on citizen-politician linkages and accountability relations has been funded by three sources.
-The data gathered by this project will be made publicly available to the entire social science research community.
+- Collection of the data on citizen-politician linkages and accountability relations has been funded by different sources.
+DALP I data gathered by this project is already made publicly available in this web site.
+DALP II data will be also available in this web site.